- GW Home

-- Registration: All students intending to apply for GW endorsement for the Rhodes, Marshall and Mitchell Scholarship programs must register with the Center for Undergraduate Fellowships and Research.
+Registration: All students intending to apply for GW endorsement for the Rhodes, Marshall and Mitchell Scholarship programs must register with the Center for Undergraduate Fellowships and Research.
 By registering and declaring their intent to apply, applicants for GW endorsement will be sure to receive the advice and support of fellowships center staff.
 Prospective applicants must declare their intention to apply no later than May 18, 2014.
 At that time, a questionnaire will be distributed to individuals declaring their intention, and this questionnaire will provide an opportunity to describe especially meaningful experiences.

 In order to best prepare the eventual endorsees, the GW endorsement application consists of the Rhodes application requirements: